 - Market and Competitive Research — Know your customer persona and understand your competitors and their strategies.

-- UI and UX Strategy — You want your site to be technically functional and be pleasing to the eye (UI) and provide the user with an outstanding experience (UX).
+- Robust UI and UX Strategy — You want your site to be technically functional and be pleasing to the eye (UI) and provide the user with an outstanding experience (UX).
 In a recent report by the Forrester Group, enterprise corporations were able to increase their conversion rate by over 200% by improving their UI and UX.

 - Content Strategy — As discussed above, understand the importance of content, explore the various types, e.g., blogs, infographics, case studies, white papers, press releases, podcasts, videos, and learn how to use them effectively on your site.